aklef/RESTfulAPIChallenge/README.md

 4. [DEL] http://localhost:3000/messages/59e43e60ab99a0266cd51a58
 5. [DEL] http://localhost:3000/messages

-respectively, the REST API allows users to:
+These methods of the REST API respectively allow users to:

 - Post messages
 - List received messages